English

 59. Enhancing Family Planning Equity for Inclusive Economic Growth and DevelopmentKaitlyn Patierno, Population Reference Bureau; Meghan Reidy, Avenir Health; Imelda Feranil, Avenir Health.

-60. Determinants of Female Sterilization Uptake in UgandaAnita Paula, Makererere University, school of Statistics and Planning; Abel Nzabona, Centre for Basic Research, Kampala; Richard Tuyiragize, Makererere University, school of Statistics and Planning.
+60. Determinants of Female Sterilization Uptake in UgandaAnita Paula, Makererere University, school of Statistics and Planning; Abel Nzabona, Centre For Basic Research, Kampala; Richard Tuyiragize, Makererere University, school of Statistics and Planning.

 61. Age at First Sex and Age of Sexual Consent in Botswana: An Exploration of the Socio, Demographic, Health, Policy and Other Implications of Increasing Age of Sexual Consent in the Context of Declining Age at First SexSerai Daniel Rakgoasi, University of Botswana; Joseph Pitso, SADC; Gobopamang Letamo, University of Botswana.